 Why do we turn to functional medicine or naturopathy?

 Conventional medicine has done so much for us, from vaccines to lifesaving surgeries and medications.
 But for many of us with chronic conditions, it can be a frustrating and even harmful system to navigate.
-Long wait times just to have a 10 minute appointment in which the doctor dismisses us, doesn’t actually address our concerns, or pushed medications without informed consent or a disregard for the side effects that make us feel worse than our disease.
+Long wait times just to have a 10 minute appointment in which the doctor dismisses us, doesn’t actually address our concerns, or pushes medications without informed consent or with a disregard for the side effects that make us feel worse than our disease.
 There may be poor treatment options, lack of understanding of my body and disease, and misogyny, racism, ableism, fatphobia, and other forms of discrimination that are rife in our medical system.
 This can lead to gaslighting, being told it’s “all in our heads” or anxiety, and medical trauma.

-I personally saw my functional medicine doctor for MCAS symptoms, because I wanted to try to find “root causes” or contributing factors that I could address, and my allergist (who specializes in MCAS) could only offer me mast cell stabilizers which had a major side effect of fatigue.
+I personally saw my functional medicine doctor for MCAS symptoms, because I wanted to try to find contributing factors that I could address, and my allergist (who specializes in MCAS) could only offer me mast cell stabilizers which had a major side effect of fatigue.
 And after years of being fatigued to the core due to endometriosis, I didn’t want to take those, and our appointments were a dead end.

 There are many non-evidenced-based labs tests.